datum360/Datum360-API-User-Guides/Matthew/PIM360/Query/GET query results.md

 # GET /queryresults/{handle}

 ## Description
-Return a list of results for query by handle
+Returns a list of results for query by handle

 ## Required Capabilities
 * CanUseAPI